-Concurrent with the process to update the Comprehensive Plan, the City began an effort to update its zoning and subdivision regulations through the preparation of a new Sandy Springs Development Code, which will combine zoning with subdivision and other related development regulations into a single document.
-Combining all City development regulations into a single, easy-to-use document will bring the code in alignment with the policy priorities articulated by the Comprehensive Plan, while adding certainty and order to the development review process.
+The City now is in the process of updating its zoning and subdivision regulations through the preparation of a new Sandy Springs Development Code, which will combine zoning with subdivision and other related development regulations into a single document.
+Combining all City development regulations into a single, easy-to-use document will bring the code in alignment with the policy priorities articulated by the Comprehensive Plan while adding certainty and order to the development review process.

 Upcoming Public Meetings related to the Development Code

 Monday, May 15, 2017 – 5:00 p.m. – Open House at City Hall